KarstensLab/microshades/README.md

 ## Phyloseq Combatibility

-For detailed tutorials on how to use microshades function with phyloseq objects, please review the [vignette articles](https://KarstensLab.github.io/microshades) articles on the website.
+For detailed tutorials on how to use microshades function with phyloseq objects, please review the [vignette articles](https://KarstensLab.github.io/microshades) on the website.

-Here is an example of the plot generated with microshades on Curated Metagenomic Data of the Human Microbiome.
+Below is an example of a plot generated with microshades on Curated Metagenomic Data of the Human Microbiome.
 On the left is the original stacked barplot made using phyloseq.
 On the right are two barplot of the same data, with microshades palettes and functions applied.

 <img src="man/figures/plot_CMD.png" width="100%" style="display: block; margin: auto;" />